 Al Pacino’s entrance in “Salome” is a garish onslaught of black and gold silk robes, oversize jewelry and facial make-up that can best be described as depraved.
-Pacino’s over-the-top Herod is dissipation personified, at once silly and grotesque, oddly entrancing and entirely in keeping with a production that is an explosion of Biblical kitsch.
+His mouth stretched to a gash, his tongue darting lizard-like and his speech a drunken, world-weary slur, Pacino’s over-the-top Herod is dissipation personified, at once silly and grotesque, creepy and comical, oddly entrancing and entirely in keeping with a production that is an explosion of Biblical kitsch.